meant-ion/TuringMod/README.md

 	- !skipsong: collects requests to skip the current track and if it hits a threshold, skips the track itself

 	- !dictrand: get a random word from the Merriam-Webster dictionary along with its function and definition and sends it to chat

+	- !gitchanges: gets statistics on how much changed from the current repo of this bot to the last one and posts them in chat as a message

 MOD/STREAMER ONLY COMMANDS: